 In this study we tagged red grouper (Epinephelus morio) and American red snapper (Lutjanus campechanus).
 These species were chosen because they support important fisheries in the Gulf of Mexico and because they exhibit high site fidelity (Coleman et al.2010).
 Red grouper were also targeted because they are known to make distinctive sounds that can be picked up by both fixed and glider-mounted passive acoustic recorders (Nelson et al., 2011; Wall et al., 2012; Wall et al. 2014).
 Red snapper are not known to produce sounds.

 Acoustic telemetry is the most widely used technology for tracking in the marine realm (Hussey et al. 2015).
 Acoustic transmitters emit a signal, which when in range of a receiver, is detected.
 Tag range varies with habitat, due to signal blockage, ambient noise, and currents, amongst other things.
 Tracking is most commonly achieved through the deployment of autonomous receivers at known locations (Heupel et al. 2006) but can also be done manually or with mobile platforms such as AUVs (Oliver et. al. 2013), which allow for detections in areas difficult to monitor with fixed stations.
 Tags are most commonly attached to animals through surgical implantaton in the body cavity (Cooke et al. 2010), but external attachment is also used.
 Each tag is coded so that individual fish can be tracked and often tags are fitted with additional sensors, such as temperature or pressure (for depth).
 Data from acoustic tracking have been used to inform a wide range of processes important to fisheries management, including stock structure, invasive species, the efficacy of MPAs, spawning frequency and mortality (Young et al., 2013, Hernandez et al., 2013, Lowerre-Barbieri et al., 2014; Crossin et al. 2017).
 The use of passive acoustic monitoring (PAM) to monitor soniferous fish has been well demonstrated.
-Red grouper produce a distinctive species-specific sound throughout the day and night (Nelson et al., 2011, Wall et al., 2014) (Figure 3).
+Red grouper produce a distinctive species-specific sound throughout the day and night (Nelson et al., 2011, Wall et al., 2014).
 We have used an array of fixed passive acoustic recorders and recorders on gliders to study the distribution of red grouper sounds produced by other fishes over very large spatial scales (Wall, 2012).
-These efforts have resulted in spatial and temporal maps of grouper and a number of other fishes such as shown in Figure 3.
+These efforts have resulted in spatial and temporal maps of grouper and a number of other fishes.
 In essence, the sounds produced by red grouper act as a tag to indicate their presence.

 Fishery echosounders have been used to survey biological components of the marine ecosystem from the smallest plankton to the largest fish.
 Using rapid transmissions of high-frequency sound (>38 kHz), echosounders detect reflections of particles and animals in the water column.
 When deployed from research vessels, surveys can cover large areas mapping the distribution of biomass throughout the water column over a continuum of spatial scales (cm to km).
 Adapting echosounders for use in autonomous platforms like ocean gliders is relatively new (Guihan et al. 2014, Moline et al. 2015, Taylor and Lembke 2017).
 New small-size, low power echosounders and miniaturized acquisition computers are now deployed on autonomous underwater vehicles for surveying remote areas of the ocean.
 Electric gliders overcome a few challenges of echosounder surveys from large ships, including interference from engine noise that potentially disrupts the behavior of fishes.
 Gliders can also extend ship-based echosounder systems and survey during times of inclement weather.
 While species identification is not possible with single frequency echosounders alone, surveys of acoustic backscatter can provide indicators of biological hotspots to guide additional research.